 Remember to think about synonyms too.
 For example, "global warming" and "climate change" are both useful search terms for that topic.

 Search using the most obvious terms.
 Use some of the keywords from your brainstorming.
-This is the easiest step.

 Re-search is when you use search strategies to get more, fewer or more relevant results.